fanoframework/fanoframework.github.io/getting-started/index.md

 Open web browser and go to `http://hello.fano`.
 You should see `Home controller` text is printed in browser.
 Congratulations, your application is working.

 ## Project directory walkthrough
+Fano Framework has no opinion about your project directory structure.
+You can structure your project directories and files the way you like.
-Fano CLI creates several files and directories.
+However, Fano CLI creates several files and directories that follows certain assumptions.

 ### Directories
 - `src`, application project source code directory